Not so long ago Yamaha expanded its Arius line of home digital pianos with a new model – the Yamaha YDP-103.

 I’m sure the YDP-103 will be a popular alternative to the P-45 model for those who prefer a traditional look and a solid construction with 3 piano pedals over a portable design.

-Speaking of alternatives, I recommend checking out the Yamaha YDP-143 (next model up), the Casio PX-870, and the Roland RP-102.
+Speaking of alternatives, I recommend checking out the Yamaha YDP-144 (next model up), the Casio PX-870, and the Roland RP-102.

-The YDP-143 is the next model up in the Arius family and comes with some significant improvements over the YDP-103.
+The YDP-144 is the next model up in the Arius family and comes with some significant improvements over the YDP-103.

-The most important one is connected with sound quality and realism.
+The most important one is regarding sound quality and realism.

-The YDP-143 comes with the CF Pure Sound Engine, which uses samples of the Yamaha CFIIIS 9′ concert grand piano.
+The YDP-144 comes with the CFX Sampling technology, which uses samples of the Yamaha CFX 9′ concert grand piano.
 And it’s a big step up from the AWM engine of the YDP-103.

-Both pianos have 10 onboard sounds and share the same 6W + 6W speaker systems.
-The key actions are also the same, the YDP-143 also features the GHS action keyboard.
+Both pianos have 10 onboard sounds.
+The key actions are also the same, the YDP-144 features the GHS action keyboard.

-What the YDP-143 has that the YDP-103 doesn’t is a 2-track MIDI recorder, which allows you to record your performances and play them back.
+The YDP-144 also has a 2-track MIDI recorder, which allows you to record your performances and play them back.

-Moreover, you get a library with 50 piano songs that you can play back and practice each hand’s part separately by turning off the left- or the right-hand part.
+You also get a music library with 50 piano songs that you can play back and practice each hand’s part separately by turning off the left- or the right-hand part.

 Yamaha YDP-103 vs Casio PX-870 (Full Review)

-This newly released digital piano from Casio is a direct competitor not only to the Yamaha YDP-103 but to the more expensive YDP-143 model.
+This newly released digital piano from Casio is a direct competitor not only to the Yamaha YDP-103 but to the more expensive YDP-144 model.

-I think the PX-870 provide the most buck for the back in the ∼ $1000 price range.
-In the recent years, Casio has considerably improved the technology they use to produce digital pianos.
+I think the PX-870 provides the most buck for the back in the ∼ $1000 price range.
+In recent years, Casio has considerably improved the technology they use to produce digital pianos.

 Those days when the company was only associated with cheap plastic sounding keyboards are long gone.